 The Sherborne Muniments dated 1587, shows that Henry, Earl of Huntingdon, leased lands in the nearby village of Aller to Edward Hext of Netherham.
 In 1597 Lady Katherine, the Countess, also leased lands in Aller to Edward Hext.
 It was from these lands that Sir Edward Hext gave an endowment in 1622 to pay the Chaplain of Low Ham.
-He also funded almshouses which still stand today in the nearby town of Somerton.
+He also established and funded almshouses which still stand today in the local town of Somerton.

 Sir Edward Hext’s will mentions the reversion of his lands to his daughter’s second husband, Sir John Stawell, whose family had been established at Cothelstone on the Quantocks since the Norman Conquest.
-Sir John Stawell was famous for his devotion to the King in the Civil War (1642-1649) and his son, George, was sent to raise a Troop in support of the King in Low Ham on 1st August, 1642.
+Sir John Stawell was famous for his devotion to King Charles the First in the Civil War (1642-1649) and his son, George, was sent to raise a Troop in support of the King in Low Ham on 1st August, 1642.
 They were engaged the next day against the Parliamentarians in the first skirmish in which blood was drawn in the war.

 At some time during the Civil War, possibly at the Battle of Langport (July 1645), the church suffered considerable damage and it fell to Sir John Stawell’s son George, to whose family the Manor of Low Ham had now passed through marriage, to carry out the restoration.